Hot Jobs for Pilots Outside the Cockpit

 In the decades between 1940 - 1979, American military branches trained large numbers of test pilots to help prove new vehicles for the nation's fighter pilots.

-In the decades between 2020 - 2050, pilots are going to be called into a widening field of Research and Design and Aircraft/Spacecraft Proving that will enable commercial space flight to make money in the industry sectors of Space Mining and Extraction and Space Travel and Tourism.
+In the decades between 2020 - 2050, pilots are going to be called into a widening field of Research and Design and Aircraft/Spacecraft Proving that will enable commercial space flight to make money in the industry sectors of Space Mining and Space Travel/Tourism.

 We're "going up" and much farther than the International Space Station and Luna.
 At least NASA and Planetary Resources plan for the future on Mars, the Asteroid Belt, and Jupiter.